w3c/svgwg/master/coords.md

 to automatically insert a transformation which scales X by 0.1 and Y by 0.2.
-The effect is equivalent to having an SVG viewport of size 150px by 200px and the following supplemental transformation in the document, as follows:</p>
+The effect is equivalent to having an SVG viewport of size 150px by 200px and the following supplemental transformation in the document, as follows:

 <pre>
 &lt;?xml version="1.0" standalone="no"?&gt;